Neo4j GraphQL Server

 Strategy

-This package uses neo4j-graphql-binding with Apollo Server to make it easier to get started using a generated API or setting up multiple bindings.
+This package uses with to make it easier to get started using a generated API or setting up multiple bindings.

 The following describes the server setup process based on the default configuration: